BreadCircuses/Catastr/README.md

 The image on the left creates an illusion that grey disks comprise about 40% of all items.
 The image on the right makes it seem more like 80%.
-None of that is true.
+None of that is correct.

 Meanwhile, a simpler bubble plot (bottom) stays true to the data